osl_dynamics.analysis.statistics#

 • n_perm (int) – Number of permutations.

-• n_jobs (int, optional) – Number of processes to run in parallel.
+• n_jobs (int, optional) – Number of jobs to run in parallel.

 Returns:

-This function fits a General Linear Model (GLM) with ordinary least squares and performs a sign flip permutations test with the maximum statistic to determine a p-value for paired differences.
+This function fits a General Linear Model (GLM) with ordinary least squares and performs sign-flip permutations to build a null distribution with the maximum statistic across the target dimensions for the paired differences.

 Parameters: